Nourah-Salem/7712-Course-project/README.md

 1. List of reads (str), in a FASTA format
 2. Query (str), in FASTA format
 ## Outputs
+1. Long strings ( 4 candidate contigs) that carries the query inside: ALLELES.fasta
-1. long string (contig) that carries the query inside
+2. Long string (candidate contigs) that carries the query inside: results.fasta
+3. A detailed list of the overlapping reads with the query their matching indecies: ALLELES.aln
-2. a list of the overlapping reads with their matching indecies
+4. A detailed list of the overlapping reads with the query their matching indecies: ALLELES.CSV
 ## Installation
 make sure you have python 3.6 and install the folling packages before running